robsann/NetworkSecurityWithSnort/README.md

 <img src="images/1-nmap/2.1-nmap_tcp_syn_scan.png" />
 <div align="center">
-&emsp;<small>The image shows the Nmap TCP SYN scan (top left), Snort configured in NIDS mode (bottom left), Wireshark capturing the packets (middle left) and the diagram of the selected packets.</small>
+&emsp;<small>The image shows the Nmap TCP SYN scan (top left), Snort configured in NIDS mode (bottom left), Wireshark capturing the packets (middle left), and the diagram of the selected packets.</small>
 </div><br>

 - To port 22, which is open and not filtered by the firewall, Nmap sent a SYN package (No. 4), and the Target machine replied with a SYN-ACK package (No. 5) to establish the three-way handshake connection.
 However, Nmap replied with an RST package (N. 6), ending the handshake without completing it.